 Day 3: 25th December:

 We made some exciting plans for Christmas Day!
-Sloth, coffee and chocolate tour from 8am until midday.
+Sloths, coffee and chocolate tour from 8am until midday.
 The sloth watching tour was interesting (one of those things you have to do, but I feel you’d probably see more visiting a Sloth sanctuary rather than the La Fortuna main road options).
-The coffee and chocolate part was wow, nicely done, lots of info and things to see, touch, smell and TASTE along the way!
+The coffee and chocolate part was wow, nicely done, lots of info and things to see, touch, smell and TASTE along the way! 😋

 A cacao tree with two developing cacao pods growing directly from the trunk